 #11 – DIY Patriotic Face Painting

 For simple designs — like small stars, USA, and bursts of fireworks — kids can probably paint them on their friends’ faces, with a little guidance.
-For more sophisticated Fourth of July face painting designs — like this one — adults will want to take charge.
-With a little creativity, you can create your own face painting designs from simple to shocking!
+For more sophisticated Fourth of July face painting designs, adults will want to take charge of the process.
+With a little creativity, you can create your own Fouth of July face painting designs from simple to shocking!

 - Beyond Fingerpaint: Fourth Of July Crafts For Kids And Moms